jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

     * Manage risk and issues.
     * Empower teams.
     * Attend stand-up meetings, as appropriate.
+    * Ensure project properly set up for predictable delivery of products.
+    * Ensure products of the project are delivered.
+      * Ensure increments are delivered, predictably within afreed budget/time constraints.

 ### Business Analyst (BA)
 * Support project level roles
 * Fully integrated with SDT
 * Facilitate relationship between business and technical roles.
+    * Not intermidiary - business roles need to be fully involved themselves!
 * Ensures business needs modelled, analysed and correctly reflected in solution.
-     * Not intermidiary - business roles need to be fully involved themselves!
+    * Has the skills and experience with eliciting and defining requirements.
+    * Resposible for overall design of business process and organisation change.

 ### Team Leader (TL)
 * Servant-leader: